slack-samples/deno-incident-management/README.md

 # Incident Management App

-This sample demonstrates the use of workflows to optimize the process of incident management within Slack, featuring the use of external tools like Jira and Zoom.
+This sample uses workflows to automate and simplify the process of incident management within Slack, featuring the use of external tools like Jira and Zoom.